bostontrader/bookwerx-core/README.md

 Finally, I don't care much about code coverage.
 Obviously some of these paths get covered.
 And I'm fairly certain that most of the code does indeed get covered.
 If there are other bits of code that are neglected the consequences will eventually manifest themeselves and I can then rectify.
 Perhaps this divine insight will enable Wintermute to get that key that's been lost in the wardrobe all these years, but probably not.
 In any event, I'm going to live dangerously and just take my chances.
 Until and unless I discover otherwise, agonizing over code coverage, in this context, is just another way to [fritter and waste the hours in an off-hand way](https://www.youtube.com/watch?v=JwYX52BP2Sk&t=140)

+# Brainwipe

+In testing I need to be able to start with a fresh slate.
+How shall I do that?

+* Maybe directly build this capacity into the API.

+* Maybe use the API to enumerate the existing objects and delete them in a suitable order.

+* Maybe simply invoke dropDatabase on the mongodb driver.

+None of these choices are obviously good.
+I think the first choice is obviously bad, and the second is a lot of work for not much benefit.
+Choice the last, dropDatabase, is easy to implement and is a good enough solution for now.

 # Dependencies